 - Participants to complete pre-course questionnaire, short activity prior to day 2 and the online feedback form post workshop.

 Places are limited to a maximum of 20 participants.
 There is a minimum requirement of 12 participants.
-If the minimum number is not met, IfJ reserve the right to cancel the course with at least 2 week’s notice and a full refund will be issued.
+If the minimum number is not met, IfJ reserve the right to cancel the course with at least two weeks' notice and a full refund will be issued.